If your CSV file doesn't upload properly, you might see one of the error messages below. Read on for troubleshooting

-- debit and credit amounts (either in one column or 2 seperate columns)
+- debit and credit amounts (either in one column or 2 separate columns)

 - descriptions columns

-If you have more than 4 columns, try removing any columns that are not your date, description or amounts.
+If you have more than 4 columns, try removing any columns that are not date, description or dollar amounts.

 If the CSV file is not uploading when you have a separate debit column and credit column, then try moving the debit amounts and credit amounts into a single column.

 Error: "Wave is having difficulty reading the file you uploaded"